 A thriving, modern high street

 The best way to prepare for the future is to invest in it.
-The High Street is not just for the ‘butcher, baker and candlestick maker’ and we want to redefine the experience of your local High Street, offering a promenade look and feel, with a sense of a central thoroughfare to attract shoppers and visitors.
-Dunstable will become a connected 21st century town centre.
+The High Street is not just for the ‘butcher, baker and candlestick maker’ and we wanted to redefine the experience of your local High Street, offering a promenade look and feel, with a sense of a central thoroughfare to attract shoppers and visitors.
+Dunstable will become a connected 21st-century town centre.
 Building on its heritage and green space, Dunstable will become an attractive and accessible choice for residents, employees, employers, investors and visitors alike.
 The town will bring more to a wider range of people, offering an experience that will return to the social focus of the High Street, making it stand out from the crowd and giving a renewed sense of belonging.

 A unique opportunity

 The council-led and coordinated £7 million Dunstable High Street improvement scheme was funded by Homes England, National Highways, SEMLEP, the Local Growth Fund, and Anglian Water.
 This means council tax goes towards essential services.

 There have been many changes and enhancements made to Dunstable High Street following the investment we secured to make the town centre more attractive.

 You welcomed the important enhancements like the improved pavements, new pedestrian crossings, and landscaping that also features rain gardens with large underground water tanks to reduce the flood risk.

 However, we know many of you preferred elements of how the old High Street, Church Street, and West Street junction worked so we listened and ran a new traffic analysis looking at the latest traffic counts.
 This data shows that the previous Church Street junction layout does offer slight journey time savings for road users.

 So, what does this mean?